mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/imods.md

 ---
 title: IMODS interface
-description: Describes the set of operations of a multi-occurrence data structure.
+description: "Describes the set of operations of a multi-occurrence data structure. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Describes the set of operations of a multi-occurrence data structure.